 Why has DirectLink not done a distribution since 2007?

 In 2008 DirectLink began deployment of fiber throughout the city of Canby to bring our members the most current technology to provide the Broadband speeds required to meet the demands of Internet use.
-Our commitment to deploying fiber has expanded beyond the city limits to encompass our entire 84 square mile serving area.
+Our commitment to deploying fiber has expanded beyond the city limits to encompass our entire 84 square mile Canby serving area and the 16 square miles of our Mt.
+Angel service area.
 This deployment is costly and requires every available dollar and resource to accomplish our goal.
 As our revenues decline and the need for capital investment increases it becomes more difficult for the Board to authorize a distribution.
 Our priority has been and will continue to be to provide the highest quality services to our members.

 What services do I receive patronage dividends for?

-Members receive capital for all DirectLink products and services including telephone lines, calling features, high-speed Internet, DirectLink long distance, yellow page ads, digital television service, any service included in a service bundle, and any other service billed on your DirectLink billing statement.
+Members receive capital for all DirectLink products and services including telephone lines, calling features, high-speed Internet, DirectLink long distance, yellow page ads, any service included in a service bundle, and any other service billed on your DirectLink billing statement.

 Are payments of patronage dividends taxable?